 Nephrotic Syndrome

 Some kidney diseases are evidenced by excess protein in the urine (proteinuria) and swelling (edema) of varying levels.
-Low serum albumin (hypoalbuminemia) and hyperlipidemia (high cholesterol) are also sometimes present.
+Low serum albumin (hypoalbuminemia) and hyperlipidemia (high cholesterol) are sometimes present.
 To be approved for disability benefits due to nephrotic syndrome, you would likely need to show that you have had extreme edema for at least three months plus either (1) low serum albumin levels with either moderately high levels of protein in the urine or a total-protein-to-creatine ratio of 3.5 or greater, or (2) very high levels of protein in the urine.

 Complications of Chronic Kidney Disease

-How Does a Long Term Disability Insurance Company Evaluate Kidney Disease?
+How Does a Long-Term Disability Insurance Company Evaluate Kidney Disease?

 If an individual has been diagnosed with nephrotic syndrome, the medical record should evidence the extent of edema, including presacral, pretibial, and periorbital edema.
 Additionally, medical evidence should document any instances of ascites, pericardial effusion, or pleural effusion.
 Finally, the records should include serum albumin and proteinuria levels.